jmmshn/bf_auger/README.md

 For the direct calculation:

 - Obtain the charge density in the `scf` directory
-- Then in a separate directory called `nscf` here, obatin the wavefunction at each k-point on a arbitrary grid
+- Obtain the kpoints file in the following the format of the `kpoints.elec` and `kpoints.hole` examples in the nscf directory
+- Run the klist.x program in the directory with the kpoints files to generate the `klist.elec.irr` file.
+Which lists of kpoints in the irreducible zone
+- In folders named `k_#` where `#` is the index from the `kpoints.elec` file, perform nscf calculations for each k-point.  (examples in `./GaAs-direct/nscf-3x3x3`)
+- After completing the run on the irreducible zone we can run the `klists.x` program again to get the Fermi filling, and generate the additional `klist` files to for other points that are need from the BZ.
-- Finally run the auger program to obtain the rates
+- After completing QE runs for all of those directories, we can finally run the auger program to obtain the rates

 For the indirect calculations:

 - First use the patch file to update your quantum espresso install.
+[TODO]
-- Then,....
+-

 ## Acknowledgments